joshscurtis/pdbot/README.md

 ##1.
 Download this project

 ##2.
 Pager Duty Setup
-This setup assumes that you have an active PagerDuty account.
-If you're just testing this bot and PagerDuty, they provide a 14-day free trial.
+These setup instructions assume that you have an active PagerDuty account.
+If you're just testing this bot and PagerDuty, they provide a 14-day free trial. [https://www.pagerduty.com/]

 ####I. Create an API Token